My Story

 I set up The Community Cook Project while my family and I were travelling in SE Asia, with the aim to use food to bring people together in the Worldschool environment we were in.
 Firstly to teach kids cooking and kitchen skills — teamwork, creativity, healthy eating, patience — real life lessons that they can take with them long after the meal is finished, and secondly to create an event where a meal the kids help cook can be shared, create conversations and stories.

-Long term I’d like to work with housing associations and local authorities to support people — especially those on lower incomes — to feel confident cooking simple, nutritious meals at home.
+Long term I’d like to support people — especially kids, young people and those on lower incomes — to feel confident cooking simple, nutritious meals at home.
 Growing up, we weren’t well off either.
 Money was often tight, but food always brought us together as a family.
 My parents showed us that you don’t need expensive ingredients, fancy equipment or ready‑made meals to eat well.
-With a bit of knowledge, you can turn very basic ingredients into something tasty, filling and nourishing.
+With a bit of knowledge, you can turn basic ingredients into something tasty, filling and nourishing and I want to share that knowledge wherever my family and I are in the world, whether that’s in person or online.